Doctoral Programme in One Health

 Key research areas

-• Animal health & welfare
+• Animal health, welfare and behaviour

 • Clinical veterinary medicine

-• Molecular genetics & genomics
+• Molecular genetics, genomics and evolutionary biology

 Events and Activities